 1. The Triune God

-We believe in one triune God, who is eternally existing in three distinct Persons–Father, Son, and Holy Spirit.
-The Father, Son, and Holy Spirit are co-eternal in being and in nature, and co-equal in power and in glory.
-Our Triune God is omniscient (all-knowing), omnipotent (all-powerful), omnipresent (present everywhere), and omnibenevolent (all good).
+We believe in one triune God, who eternally exists in three distinct Persons–Father, Son, and Holy Spirit.
+The Father, the Son, and the Holy Spirit are co-eternal in being and in nature and co-equal in power and glory.
+Our Triune God is omniscient (all-knowing), omnipotent (all-powerful), omnipresent (everywhere present), and omnibenevolent (all good).
 (Deut 6:4, 2 Cor 13:14)

 2. The Father

 We believe in God the Father, who is infinite, eternal, personal, perfect in holiness, wisdom, power, and love (Ps 90:2, Lev 11:44 1 John 4:8).
-And we rejoice in His great love, most beautifully demonstrated in His plan of redemption for mankind by His Son the Lord Jesus Christ (John 3:16).
-God saves, from sin and death, all who come to Him through Jesus Christ.
+We rejoice in His great love, most beautifully demonstrated in His plan of redemption for mankind by His Son, the Lord Jesus Christ (John 3:16).
+God saves from sin and death, all who come to Him through Jesus Christ.

 3. The Son, the Lord Jesus Christ